 - 14- ounce bag coleslaw mix with green cabbage red cabbage, and carrots

 - 1/2 small white onion grated on a box grater

 - 1/4 teaspoon celery seeds

 - Place shredded cabbage and carrots in a large colander set over a large bowl.
 Add the salt and toss lightly with your hands.
 Let the cabbage sit until it wilts, about 1-2 hours.

 - Rinse the cabbage and carrots under cold water, drain well, and pat dry with a clean kitchen towel or paper towels.
 Transfer the cabbage to a large bowl.

 COLESLAW DRESSING AND FINISH:

-- Add in the mayonnaise, rice vinegar, sugar, onion, and black pepper and mix until thoroughly combined and coated.
+- Add in the mayonnaise, rice vinegar, sugar, onion, black pepper, and celery seeds and mix until thoroughly combined and coated.

 - Cover and refrigerate for at least 1 hour before serving.